• Art magazine

 08 Sustainability as a non -negotiable credo

-When choosing design investments, always take into account that furniture should be used as long as possible.
-Get a few thoughts about which goods not only give you joy, but will also be valuable in your life for many years.
-It is important to select great design objects that not only capture the essence of the era, but also have an "evergreen" attraction that survives short-term fashion.
-Excellent workmanship and robust materials are characterized by such pieces that ensure that they still have an up -to -date and appealing effect after decades.
+When deciding on design investments, always consider that furniture should be used for as long as possible.
+Consider which items will not only bring you joy but will also be invaluable in your life for many years to come.
+It's important great design objects that not only capture the essence of the era but also have an evergreen appeal that transcends short-term fads.
+Excellent craftsmanship and robust materials characterize such pieces, ensuring they remain contemporary and appealing even decades later.

 Imagine how striking and stylish a comfortable armchair in the mid-century style would look in your living room.
 Not just as a seat, but as an eye -catcher.